-- Other operating expenses were by 740 million HUF higher in 2020 than in the previous year.
-This change was brought about mainly by the decreasing of the market value accounted for some individual properties based on the IAS40 standard, the transfer of assets (road network) for no consideration to the Municipality of District III of Budapest as part of the Harsánylejtő Project in the subject year and the derecognition of specific, previously incurred in the interest of Harsánylejtő Project but not utilized investments in the subject year. - As a result of the foregoing, the operating profit of 2020 increased to about 4.6 billion HUF, which represented a growth by 87% compared to the value in 2019.
-The operating profit adjusted by the change in the fair value of investment properties grew to 2,428 million HUF in 2020 from 2,301 million HUF in 2019 (+6%). - The profit/loss on financial transactions improved to -86 million HUF in the subject period from -150 million HUF in the base period, as a result of the increase in interest income as a result of more efficient liquidity management on the one hand and exchange rate profit realized on EUR/HUF exchange transactions related to the payment of the purchase price of Major Park (Városmajor35) Office Building on the other hand. - Based on the provisions of the REIT Act, the Company was obligated to pay corporate tax only as long the regulated real estate investment pre-company (SZIE/Pre-REIT) status was obtained (on October 20, 2017).
+- Other operating expenses were by 737 million HUF higher in 2020 than in the previous year.
+This change was brought about mainly by the decreasing of the market value accounted for some individual properties based on the IAS40 standard, the transfer of assets (road network) for no consideration to the Municipality of District III of Budapest as part of the Harsánylejtő Project in the subject year and the derecognition of specific, previously incurred in the interest of Harsánylejtő Project but not utilized investments in the subject year. - As a result of the foregoing, the operating profit of 2020 increased to about 5.1 billion HUF, which is more than two times the value in 2019.
+The operating profit adjusted by the change in the fair value of investment properties grew to about 2,957 million HUF in 2020 from 2,335 million HUF in 2019 (+27%). - The profit/loss on financial transactions improved to -121 million HUF in the subject period from -190 million HUF in the base period, as a result of the increase in interest income as a result of more efficient liquidity management on the one hand and exchange rate profit realized on EUR/HUF exchange transactions related to the payment of the purchase price of Major Park (Városmajor35) Office Building on the other hand. - Based on the provisions of the REIT Act, the Company was obligated to pay corporate tax only as long as the regulated real estate investment pre-company (SZIE/Pre-REIT) status was obtained (on October 20, 2017).
 Although the Company is still obliged to determine its corporate tax base, it is only required to pay corporate tax after such tax base in certain cases (e.g. the portion of the tax base prorated to revenues from affiliates).
-With regard to the foregoing, the actual tax expenses incurred by the Company in the subject year in the amount of 15 million HUF included 2 million HUF paid as corporate tax after revenues from affiliates and 13 million HUF paid as innovation contribution.
+With regard to the foregoing, the actual tax expenses incurred by BIF Group in the subject year in the amount of 24.5 million HUF included 2 million HUF paid as corporate tax after revenues from affiliates, 14 million HUF paid as innovation contribution on group level and the local business tax liability of Harsánylejtő Kft, which amounted to 8.5 million HUF.